qingli411/gotm/README.md

 ## CVMix

 To use [CVMix](https://github.com/CVMix/CVMix-src) in GOTM, CVMix needs to be compiled separately.
 See [here](https://github.com/CVMix/CVMix-src) for more details on how to compile CVMix.
+Set the environment variable `CVMIX_ROOT` to the directory where precompiled CVMix is located.
+CMake uses it to locate the CVMix library.
+The rules are set in the file `${GOTM_ROOT}/src/cmake/Modules/FindCVMix.cmake`.

 To compile GOTM with CVMix, add the flag `-DGOTM_USE_CVMix=true` for `cmake`, i.e.,
 ```sh